 Also, many people feel that utility-scale solar panels create an aesthetic disturbance for the communities in the vicinity.

 Creating energy with solar photovoltaic panels is a water-intensive process.
 Even though the solar cells themselves don’t use water to generate electricity, the manufacturing process requires some water.
+So the energy production process doesn't use water, but the production of the solar panels themselves does use water.

 In the United States, electricity production accounts for more than 40 percent of all daily freshwater withdrawals.
-Even though some of this water can be reused, an abundance of solar panels in an area could put a strain on local water resources.
+Even though some of this water can be reused, an abundance of solar panels being manufactured in an area could put a strain on local water resources.

 The photovoltaic manufacturing process employs toxic chemicals such as hydrochloric acid, sulfuric acid, nitric acid, hydrogen fluoride, 1,1,1-trichloroethane and acetone.
 If manufacturers don’t strictly follow the laws and regulations, these chemicals can introduce significant health risks, particularly to the manufacturing workers.